slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - honesty is an antidote to impostor syndrome.
 - you are shaped by how you see others seeing you
-- what do you really despise? by this you are truly known. -- frank herbert -->
+- what do you really despise? by this you are truly known. -- frank herbert
+> *"Inside every cynical person, there is a disappointed idealist."
+-- George Carlin*
+- you're no under no obligation to be the same person you were 5 minutes ago. -- alan watts -->

 > *"I'd rather be hated for who I am, than loved for who I am not."